From Pattern to Presence: How Early States Shape What We’re Drawn To

 • A repeated pull

-A state is the total configuration of experience in a moment:
+A state refers to the overall configuration of experience in a moment.
+It includes:

 • Bodily tone